 - Straining to urinate, as happens with people who have benign prostatic hyperplasia

-As you might have noticed, these all are also the cause of hemorrhoids.
+As you might have noticed, these are all also causes of hemorrhoids.

 Hemorrhoid symptoms are first treated with lifestyle modifications.
 These include consuming a high-fiber diet, exercising regularly, drinking lots of fluids, and avoiding straining during bowel movements.